Imai Foundation: Exhibitions

 The imai Foundation participated in the Düsseldorf art festival Quadriennale 2010 with Katharina Sieverding.
 Testcuts.
 Projected Data Images and participated in Quadriennale 2014 with the exhibition The Invisible Force Behind.
 Materiality in Media Art.
 Media artists Holger Mader and Heike Wiermann displayed a light-art projection in the Ehrenhof courtyard that played across the windows of the Belvedere and also at times the fountain area in the inner courtyard of the Museum Kunstpalast.
 The exhibition Images against Darkness (Bilder gegen die Dunkelheit) at KIT – Kunst im Tunnel presented a selection of video art works from the imai archive for the first time.

 Permanent video lounge

-In the imai Foundation's video lounge, established in 2019 in the NRW Forum in Dusseldorf, you can research the history of video art from the 1970s to the present day and explore it interactively on tablets, where you may watch up to 1500 video art pieces.
+In the imai Foundation's video lounge, established in 2019 in the NRW Forum in Düsseldorf, you can research the history of video art from the 1970s to the present day and explore it interactively on tablets, where you may watch up to 1500 video art pieces.